-You may know him as Santa Claus — the guy in the red and white suit with a big white beard, who delivers presents on Christmas Eve via a reindeer-led sleigh.
+He's the guy in the red and white suit with a big white beard, who delivers presents on Christmas Eve via a reindeer-led sleigh.

 Billboard in Dimmuborgir national park in Iceland representing Yule lads, who are said to live there.
 (Wikimedia/luisemarg/CC BY-SA 4.0)

 Think of the Yule Lads (or Yulemen) as a Christmas version of The Seven Dwarves.
 Except there are thirteen of them, they give out gifts, look like mini Santas and there is no Snow White.

 They each play their own mischievous tricks too.
 One of them uses a long hook to steal meat.
 Another will spy into kids’ bedrooms looking for things to steal while they are sleeping.

 Each Yule Lad will leave gifts in kids’ shoes for the 13 nights leading up to Christmas.
 The gifts are sweets and small gifts for those who have been good and rotten potatoes for those who have been naughty!

 Jultomten (say “YUL-tom-ten”) started out as simple house gnomes protecting children and animals and even doing house chores.

 Over time they have come to look a lot more like the Santa you probably know, with a red cap and white beard.

 The people of countries like Sweden, Finland and Norway believe that this small woodland character drives a sleigh but it doesn’t fly.

 Jultomten deliver holiday gifts right through the front door.
 It’s a common tradition to leave out a bowl of porridge with butter (called julegrøt) for them as a thank you.